LOADING ...

 via the Black Sea. campaign is also significant

-for Australians in that it marked the time a major
+for Australians in it marked the first time a major

 of English, officers.

-What was to be exclusively a naval operation
+What initially was to be a naval operation

-ships were damaged by floating mines.
-A land was
+were damaged by floating mines.
+A land invasion was

-then decided on, but it was not begun late April.
+then on, but it was not begun until late April.

-An amphibious landing at that time was met with
+An amphibious at that time was met with heavy

 leadership by the commander, Sir Ian Hamilton,

-after months of stalemate and stagnation on the
+after three of stalemate and stagnation on the

-beaches, a new major offensive was begun. again,
+beaches, a new offensive was begun.
+Once again,

-of the British command the effect of heavy
+of the British command offset the effect of

 reinforcements.
-The forces, on the other hand, were
+The Turkish forces, on the hand, were

-inspired by the leadership of Kemal (Kemal Atatrk,
+by the leadership of Mustafa Kemal (Kemal Atatrk,

-later president of Turkey) and the skill of their
+later of Turkey) and the skill of their German

-commander, Liman von Sanders.
-After a few more months
+commander, Otto Liman von Sanders.
+After a few months

 of stalemate, Hamilton was replaced by Sir Monro,